A-League Men records and statistics: Manager records

-All-time A-League table
+All-time A-League Men table

-The all-time A-League table is a cumulative record of all match results, points and goals of every team that has played in the A-League since its inception in 2005.
-The table that follows is accurate as of the end of the 2021-22 season.
-Teams in bold are part of the current A-League season.
-This table does not include the finals series.
+The all-time A-League Men table is a cumulative record of all match results, points and goals of every team that has played in the A-League Men since its inception in 2005.
+The table that follows is accurate as of the end of the 2024–25 season.
+Teams in bold are part of the 2024–25 A-League Men.
+Numbers in bold are the record (highest either positive or negative) numbers in each column.